Blotch3D/Blotch3D/README.md

 3. Open the Visual Studio solution file (Blotch3D.sln).

 4. Build and run the example projects.
-(For other platforms, you'll need the appropriate Visual Studio add-on and you will need to create a separate project for that platform.)

 5. Use IntelliSense to see the reference documentation, or see "Blotch3DManual.pdf".

-6. Create a new Blotch3D project by following the instructions in the [Creating a new project](#creating-a-new-project) section.
+6. To create a new Blotch3D project, follow the instructions in the [Creating a new project](#creating-a-new-project) section.

 Introduction